-Even after land rate finalization, there was continuous obstruction in RoW, hampering the construction works and six cases were filed in Taluka Court, Deesa.
-After various court proceedings, the cases were finally disposed of on 8.2.2020.
+(i) Even after land rate finalization, there was continuous obstruction due to RoW issues, hampering the construction works and a total of 6 cases were filed for the finalisation of RoW issues in Taluka Court, Deesa.
+After various proceedings with court and farmers, the cases were finally disposed of on 8.2.2020.
 The Petitioner has placed on record the details of the court cases along with the date of disposal of the said cases in the instant petition.

-(d) Cases in the Court of District Magistrate under Section-16(1) of EA, 2003
+(d) Cases in the Court of District Magistrate under Section-16(1) of EA, 2003: